Giants of Mont'e Prama: Hypotheses on the necropolis appearance

 Due to the incompleteness of the excavations, it is not yet possible to determine the real appearance of the necropolis and grouping of the sculptures.

 Some scholars have cast doubts about the original pertinence of the latter to the necropolis, in that the only evidence in favour of this fact would be the spatial contiguity between the statues and the mortuary complex itself.
-This led others to hypothesize that the statues had been conceived as telamons to adorn a temple, close to the necropolis, but dedicated to the Sardus Pater.
+This led others to hypothesise that the statues had been conceived as telamons to adorn a temple, close to the necropolis, but dedicated to the Sardus Pater.
 According to this theory, the temple with statues would have been erected to commemorate Nuragic victories against the Carthaginian invaders, during the Sardo-Punic Wars.
 In this case, the statues would have portrayed the retinue or the bodyguards of the deity.

 Nearby the necropolis a rectangular structure has been erected, but this building is in concrete and clearly referable to the Roman age, even if it cannot be completely ruled out – due to the lack of excavations – that underneath the Roman building, there was a nuragic megaron temple.
 In any case, the presence of other sacral monuments in the vicinity of the necropolis is suggested by the finding of typical quoins employed in the construction of sacred wells.